 Furthermore, eating a diet rich in beans and other legumes has been proven in several studies to help in lowering cholesterol and managing blood sugar, lowering blood pressure, and even reducing belly fat.

 After being seasoned with paprika, they may be used in curries or baked in the oven.
-On a sandwich, hummus, which is made from chickpea paste, may be used as a nutritious, which acts as a protein-rich alternative to butter.
+On a sandwich, hummus, which is made from chickpea paste, may be used as a nutritious, which acts as protein-rich alternative to butter.

 4. Edamame, Tofu, and Tempeh

 Tofu, tempeh, and edamame are all made from soybeans.
 Soybeans are an excellent source of complete protein and this implies that they provide your body with all of the essential amino acids.
-So you should add it in your diet.
+So you should add it to your diet.

 Edamame is a kind of immature soybean with a grassy flavor.
 They must be steamed or prepared before eating.
 They can be eaten on their own or in soups and salads after that.